 The majority of vacancies are advertised in the first instance internally for a two week period and then externally should the internal recruitment process not be successful.
-Since the 1 April 2013 on average 39% of vacant posts have been filled using internal candidates following the 1team process.
+Since the 1 April 2013 an average 36% of vacant posts have been filled using internal candidates following the 1team process.
 It should be noted that the number of staff appointed in each quarter does not reconcile with the number of posts advertised in the same period as a result of the recruitment and vacancy management process.

-The total number of external appointments made during quarter one includes appointments to Built Environment, Business Management, Economy & Communities, Estates, Legal & Democratic, IM&T, Policy & Planning, and Housing Services.
+The total number of external appointments made during quarter one includes appointments to Built Environment, Communications, Revenues, Business Management, Economy & Communities, Estates, Legal & Democratic, IM&T, and Housing Services.

-Included in the number of staff who have been appointed following the 1team process includes moves to Business Management, Policy & Planning, Built Environment, Economy & Communities, Housing Services and Legal & Democratic.
+Included in the number of staff who have been appointed following the 1team process includes moves to Business Management, Built Environment, Revenues, Housing Services and Legal & Democratic Services.